ghcentre/AMPL/README.md

 ## What's New in v5

-1. All .NET Standard projects now target
+1. All .NET Standard projects now target version 2.1

 ## About AMPL